1. Study Regulations for Postgraduate Taught Programmes

 Appointment of Examiners

 1.3.6 Internal examiners are drawn from the academic staff teaching the subject.
 Internal examiners shall be appointed by the School on behalf of the Education Committee.
 External examiners shall be appointed by the Education Committee on behalf of Academic Council.
-The nominations must be submitted by the School on the standard External Examiner nomination form.
+The nominations must be submitted by the School on the standard External Examiner Nomination Form.
 The Head of School must sign the standard External Examiner nomination form before it will be accepted by the Education Committee.
-At the same time, a Chairperson and Secretary of each Board shall be appointed as provided for in Study Regulation 1.3.2.
+At the same time, a Chairperson and Secretary of each Board shall be appointed as provided for in 1.3.2 above.

 1.3.7 External examiners shall normally be appointed for a term of four years.
 Except in cases where external examiners indicate that they cannot complete their terms of office, a Board may not propose the replacement of external examiners before their terms of office have expired without the permission of the Director of Academic and Student Affairs.